Will Your ERC Hold Up to an Audit?

 The full story:

 Claiming the Employee Retention Credit (ERC) involves far more than just crunching numbers.
 Employers must navigate a complex web of qualification guidelines – such as qualified wages, employer size status, partial suspension, more than nominal impact, and more – which require subjective decisions early in the eligibility process.
-These gray areas all contribute to the ERC’s high potential for fraud and abuse and significantly increase the potential for audits.
+These gray areas all contribute to the ERC’s high potential for fraud and abuse and significantly increase the potential for ERC audits.

 The ERC can be uniquely risky